fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 * Image is pre-cooked, frozen treat.
 * Container is the delicious treat.

-[Docker](https://www.docker.com/) is the most popular containerization technology and pioneered the standard most use now.
-It will enable us to leverage all of the benefits of containers.
-Docker is a set of products that help us manage images and containers.
-The docker engine will take care of turning the immutable files, images, into containers.
+[Docker](https://www.docker.com/) is the most popular containerization technology and pioneered the standard most others use now.
+In actuality, Docker is a set of products that help us manage images and containers.
+They will enable us to leverage all of the benefits of containers.
+The docker engine will take care of turning the immutable files called images into containers.

 For managing the docker containers, there is also [Docker Compose](https://docs.docker.com/compose/).
-It is used to **orchestrate** (control) multiple containers at the same time.
+We can use it to **orchestrate** (control) multiple containers at the same time.
 We will use Docker Compose to set up complex local development environments quickly.
-For the final version of our Node development environment, we will try to eliminate the need to install Node.
+In the final version of our Node development environment, even Node isn't a requirement anymore.

-There are a number of concepts we need to go over, but we will skip those for now and learn about Docker first!
-One of my favorite features is the capability to handle running containers even if they are not yet downloaded on our device.
+There are several concepts we need to go over.
+But we will skip those for now and learn about Docker first!
+One of my favourite features is the capability to handle the command for running containers, even if the image is not downloaded on our device yet.

 The command structure is the following: _container run <i>IMAGE-NAME</i>_.
-So we will tell docker to create a container from an image.
+So we will tell Docker to create a container from an image.

 ```bash
 § docker container run hello-world
 ```

-There will be a lot of output but I will split it into multiple sections that we can decipher it together.
-The lines are numbered by me so that it is easier to follow the explanation, your output will not have the numbers:
+There will be a lot of output, but I will split it into multiple sections, which we can decipher together.
+The lines are numbered by me so that it is easier to follow the explanation.
+Your output will not have the numbers.

 ```bash
 1. Unable to find image 'hello-world:latest' locally